 Comte de Mirabeau once said, “None, but people of strong passion are capable of rising to greatness.”
 Melissa has a true passion for the arts and has spent a lifetime as a singer, dancer and actress.
 She is a true triple threat!

 Melissa’s excitement for entertaining brought her back to the theater in her dream role as Peggy Sawyer in 42nd Street.
 Her performance was critically acclaimed winning her the 2006 Encore Award for Best Actress in a Musical and earning her a review as “one hell of a tap dancer” – Lisa Gauthier of Nuvo.
-Fast forward to today: Melissa is set to perform in North Shore Music Theatre’s production of 42nd Street.
-Most recently, she has been seen performing as a featured artist with her original arrangement of the songs 42nd Street / On The Sunny Side Of The Street / Take The “A” Train.
-Melissa performed as the opening act for Miami’s Adrienne Arsht Center’s 11th Annual Gala, A Celebration Of Women In The Arts, and again as part of Carnegie Hall’s Medal Of Excellence Gala honoring Adrienne Arsht.
+Fast forward to today: Melissa debuted her own cabaret performance with Magic Thread Cabaret, where she shared stories of her life and songs relevant to her career.
+She was excited to film an episode in The Marvelous Mrs. Maisel, she recently performed in North Shore Music Theatre’s production of 42nd Street (Ensemble and Peggy Sawyer u/s) and has been seen performing as a featured artist with her original arrangement of the songs 42nd Street / On The Sunny Side Of The Street / Take The “A” Train.
+Melissa was the opening act for Miami’s Adrienne Arsht Center’s 11th Annual Gala, A Celebration Of Women In The Arts, and was invited once again as part of Carnegie Hall’s Medal Of Excellence Gala honoring Adrienne Arsht.
 She has been seen as a featured vocalist in the Classic FM Pops Concert, performing with The Edmonton Symphony Orchestra, National Arts Centre Orchestra, Baltimore Symphony Orchestra, Naples Philharmonic, Oklahoma City Philharmonic, Milwaukee Symphony Orchestra and The Indianapolis Symphony Orchestra.
 Other recent performances with The Indianapolis Symphony Orchestra include Anything Goes In Concert, with Rachel York, Gary Beach, Judy Kaye and Max von Essen; Hairspray In Concert, with John Waters, Micky Dolenz and Beth Leavel; and ISO’s annual holiday production of Yuletide Celebration with Sandi Patty, Ben Crawford and Angela Brown.
 She performed as a proud member of the national company of Irving Berlin’s White Christmas (with David Ogden Stiers) at Detroit’s Fox Theatre under the direction of Tony Award Winner Walter Bobbie and four-time Tony Award Nominated Choreographer Randy Skinner.
 She was thrilled to be a part of the ensemble, as well as the understudy for the role of Judy Haynes.
 She also entertained with Cirque du Soleil’s Banana Shpeel (a vaudeville inspired creation full of tap, hip hop and eccentric dancing, as well as singing and more).
 A highlight was a performance on America’s Got Talent, alongside Annaleigh Ashford and the very talented cast of performers!
 This production opened at The Chicago Theatre in November 2009 and enjoyed runs at The Beacon Theatre in New York and The Canon Theatre in Toronto.
 The production was directed by David Shiner and choreographed by Jared Grimes.

 She was just three years old when her grandpa bought her first 45 record, Crystal Gayle’s “Don’t It Make My Brown Eyes Blue.”
 From that point on, Melissa was always singing, dancing and entertaining.
 Trained in tap, jazz and ballet since the age of 4, the stage became her world, as Melissa’s experience through dancing continued to grow.
 After many performances and competitions throughout the United States, presenting herself on stage became comfortable, and it was time for new challenges.
 Singing and acting suddenly felt right.